This article is part of our “Business Planning Guide“—a curated list of our articles that will help you with the planning process!

 In this case, the business plan is focused on explaining what the new company is going to do, how it is going to accomplish its goals, and—most importantly—why the founders are the right people to do the job.
 A startup business plan also details the amount of money needed to get the business off the ground, and through the initial growth phases that will lead (hopefully!) to profitability.

 Not all business plans are for startups that are launching the next big thing.
-Existing businesses use business plans to manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
+Existing businesses use business plans to strategically manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
 They use a plan to reinforce strategy, establish metrics, manage responsibilities and goals, track results, and manage and plan resources including critical cash flow.
-And of course they use a plan to sets the schedule for regular review and revision.
+And of course, they use a plan to set the schedule for regular review and revision.